Welcome to ST.JOHN’S WOOD

 ST.MARYLEBONE PARISH CHURCH

-Your route can continue through the West End
+End of diversion.
+Your route can continue through the West End.

 Remember, you are in ST JOHN’S WOOD.
 Back, along ST.JOHN’s WOOD TERRACE